-Travelling to Sweden is easy no matter what method of transport you favour.
-The main airports are Stockholm and Gothenburg, but Copenhagen in neighbouring Denmark is only 20 minutes away from Malmö so is also a good destination.
+Traveling to Sweden is easy, no matter what method of transport you favor.
+The main airports are Stockholm and Gothenburg, but Copenhagen in neighboring Denmark is only 20 minutes away from Malmö, so that is also a good starting point to consider.
 Buying in advance means cheaper tickets, of course!

-Once you’re there it will please (although probably not surprise) you to discover that public transport is extremely well-organised.
+Once you’re there, it will please (although probably not surprise) you to discover that public transport is exceptionally well-organized.
 This is the best way to get around Sweden, although there are also domestic flights.
 The bus networks are extensive and can cheaply take you long and short distances.
 Länstrafik regional buses are integrated with the trains so you only need to buy one ticket.
 There are also various rail passes if you think you’ll be using trains a lot – for example, the Sweden Rail Pass and the Arctic Pass.

 Obviously, our main tip would be: have fun!
 Embrace the uncertain nature of wild camping, the fact that you don’t necessarily know where you’ll be laying your head that evening, the fact that you have the right and the freedom to explore different parts of this beautiful country and not have to leave at the end of the day.

 On a practical note, we’d highly recommend investing in a good tent, and proper gear in general.
 You might think that the budget tent you found in Aldi is suitable, but once it’s face to face with the wilderness (as opposed to a field festival), it might not cope with the elements.
 Sweden isn’t a cheap country, so you should stock up on camping gear before you arrive.